rickythewriter/simplepractice-interview-test/README.md

    I would have liked to make the following improvements, if there were more time:

-   Requirement 1:
+   -Requirement 1:
-   - Seed appointment start_times to be on the hour or half-hour.
+   -- Seed appointment start_times to be on the hour or half-hour.
-   - Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.
+   -- Remove prefixes (such as Mr. Mrs. Rev.) from dummy names.

-   Requirement 5:
+   -Requirement 5:
-    - Return error messages when validations have not been passed
-    - Write a validation to prevent duplicate appointments
+    -- Return error messages when validations have not been passed -- Write a validation to prevent duplicate appointments

  * How did _you_ gain confidence your submission is correct?

-   Although I would have liked to write spec tests, I tested each requirement manually, and thoroughly.
+   I tested each requirement manually, and thoroughly.
+   However, if time permitted, I would've also attempted writing spec tests, as I find this modular approach more organized.

  * Were appropriate algorithms and data structures chosen?